aakzsh/DefaultGuardian/WRITEUP.md

 3. The web application is deployed on Netlify.
 4. The model training part took place on google colab.
 5. The dataset was obtained from Kaggle and modified by us accordingly
+6. The flask app containing model is deployed on the render platform.